refinedev/refine/.changeset/metal-oranges-hear.md

 Then you're good to go 🙌, `<DevtoolsProvider />` will tell refine to connect to the devtools server and track your queries and mutations. `<DevtoolsPanel />` will render the devtools UI in your app.

+note: Devtools only works in development mode and have no overhead on production builds.
+You don't need to do anything special to exclude DevTools from your bundle.

 Devtools is integrated with `@refinedev/cli` and it will be started automatically in development mode if you have `@refinedev/devtools` installed.

 If you want to start devtools manually or have a custom dev script, you can run `refine devtools` in your project directory or add the following scripts to your `package.json`: